UNDP-Accelerator-Labs/Annual-report/2023/data/README.md

 *Table 1: Number of Accelerator Lab partners by sector.
 \* United Nations accounts for UN Secertariat, as well as sister agencies, funds, and programmes.*

-Further, **576/ 1168** (49.3%) of these partners were considered new to UNDP (at least in country), a majority of which are from the private sector.
+Further, **576/ 1168** (49.3%) of these partners were considered new to UNDP (at least in country), a majority of which were from the private sector.
+Note this number was skewed by the high number of government partners, which were indeed traditional partners for UNDP.
+When looking at other categories, there were much higher proportions of new partners, for example **75.9%** for the private sector, **63.9%** for academia, and **59.6%** for civil society.
 A full breakdown is shown in Table 2.

 <table>